-As we approach the end of November we wanted to leave on a high with a male who we admire, respect and deserves all the success.
-I think we're bringing you the perfect guy to interview as we finish up Movember.
-Why?
-Because for many years he has been a pioneer for meditating, journaling, discipline and being authentic.
-He churns out hours upon hours of free content, is incredibly generous with his time and leaves you wanting to better yourself.
+With our Natch Focus series, we try and bring you people we admire and respect.
+This top bloke has been a longtime pioneer of meditating, journaling, discipline and being authentic.
+He churns out hours upon hours of free content with his successful podcast, is incredibly generous with his time and leaves you wanting to better yourself.

 Natch Fam, please meet Danny Kennedy.

 I'm a 27 year old former athlete who grew up in country Victoria, eventually moving to Melbourne for basketball full time for 2 years.
 After 2013 I finished up basketball due to an ankle reconstruction, and then transitioned into building my fitness business, which is both in person and online.
 Since 2014 I've competed at an international level as a physique competitor, have ran a half and full marathon, completed 2 x 24 hour sled pushes to raise money and awareness for mental health, competed as a professional boxer and continued to challenge myself physically outside the sport of basketball.
 I now run a weekly podcast, work with hundreds of people across the world online, work with a large number of clients in person (gen-pop, athletes, celebrities, influencers/models etc) and work as the head trainer at Keep It Cleaner (KIC).

 Wow, sounds as though you're twiddling your thumbs!
 Tell us why you got into such a profession, how you got started and your journey to where you’re at now.